Here at St John the Baptist our vision is:

 To all children and adults in our school this means we believe in ourselves, each other and have a sense of belonging, which will help us to succeed.

-Following our seven school values, help us to achieve our vision.
+Following our five school values, help us to achieve our vision.
 Our values are:

 What do our values mean to us and Christians?

 In exploring Hope as a key value in the life of St John’s School, children should understand that the Christian faith teaches that they can have hope no matter what setbacks they might face because ultimately God loves them.
 They ought to have Christian hope in their hearts – meaning that they should seek to face life’s challenges with the confident expectation that the challenges they face will build up valuable life experience that will help them to succeed and grow in maturity.

 The Ten Commandments give Christians a clear moral and ethical foundation, and guide our behaviour and attitudes towards God and each other.
 Honesty is a key virtue in the Christian faith because it is central to building of solid, reliable and trustworthy communities.
 Honesty leads to trust, and trust is essential for positive relationships.
 Christians are also called to imitate Jesus, who said to Pontius Pilate, “For this purpose I was born and for this purpose I have come into the world—to bear witness to the truth” (John 18:37).
 And writing about Jesus, St Peter tells us “He committed no sin, and no deceit was found in his mouth” (1 Peter 2:22).
 Honesty is a key part in trying to become more like Jesus, and it builds us up as individuals, families, and communities in mutual trust, understanding and constructive co-operation.

 St Peter tells us to “Respect everyone.”
 What does this mean in a Christian context?
 Christian ideas of respect are closely linked to humility.
 “Be humble,” said Paul, “thinking of others as better than yourselves.”